DocBrown85/GoF_Design_Patterns/README.md

 Design Patterns are divided into three cathegories according to their purpose:

-* Creational: concern the instatiation process, making a system independent of how its objects are created, composed and represented
+* __Creational__: concern the instatiation process, making a system independent of how its objects are created, composed and represented
-* Structural: concern with how classes and objects are composed to form larger structures
+* __Structural__: concern with how classes and objects are composed to form larger structures
-* Behavioral: concern with algorithms and the assignment of responsabilities between objects
+* __Behavioral__: concern with algorithms and the assignment of responsabilities between objects

 ## Design Patterns Outline